etesync/etesync-web/README.md

 You could for exapmle use the python built-in web server by runnig `python3 -m http.server` from the build directory.

-Alternatively, you can run the debug server just to verify everything works.
+Alternatively, you can run the debug server just to verify everything works, though be aware that the app will probably be quite slow.
 To do that, run `yarn start`.